ssantoyo/Instagram/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app: I hit blockers realted to posting an image and caption into the timeline view controller, but I was able to figure it out it was a miner fix.
+There was a restriction which said that no paost with less then 100 like can be posted, once I removed it, it worked.

 ## License